 Have questions?
 You've come to the right place to learn more about Loop Crypto and crypto autopay.
 Check out answers to the most commonly asked questions.
+If you are looking specifically for how to integrate Loop with Stripe, you can head to our dedicated Stripe FAQs.

 Loop is a web3 native non-custodial payment processor.
 We only process payments that are authorized by you and can never process a payment that exceeds the allowance you set.
 You're always in control.